 Mutual Fund Trust

-A mutual fund trust is a unit trust in which all holdings and transactions in the units comply with the prescribed conditions governing:
+A mutual fund trust is a unit trust whose units are all held and circulate in accordance with the prescribed conditions governing:

 - the number of unit holders;